Put one person in charge of AI — or is a Head of AI premature for us?

 Counsel's position

-Assign AI ownership as a 'hat' to an existing, strategically-minded engineering leader to immediately drive consistency and alignment.
+Assign AI ownership as a strategic 'hat' to an existing, non-technical leader to drive alignment and consistency without immediate full-time cost.

 Verdict

-The verdict: Assign AI ownership as a 'hat' to an existing, strategically-minded engineering leader to immediately drive consistency and alignment.
+The verdict: Assign AI ownership as a strategic 'hat' to an existing, non-technical leader to drive alignment and consistency without immediate full-time cost.

-Enterprise AI adoption stalls when treated as a project rather than a posture
+Framing AI adoption as a behavioral change rather than a software rollout accelerates organizational transformation.

 Read another verdict